GStreamer/gstreamer/markdown/design/latency.md

 # Latency

 The latency is the time it takes for a sample captured at timestamp 0 to reach the sink.
-This time is measured against the clock in the pipeline.
+This time is measured against the pipeline's clock.
-For pipelines where the only elements that synchronize against the clock are the sinks, the latency is always 0 since no other element is delaying the buffer.
+For pipelines where the only elements that synchronize against the clock are the sinks, the latency is always 0, since no other element is delaying the buffer.

 For pipelines with live sources, a latency is introduced, mostly because of the way a live source works.
 Consider an audio source, it will start capturing the first sample at time 0.
-If the source pushes buffers with 44100 samples at a time at 44100Hz it will have collected the buffer at second 1.
+If the source pushes buffers with 44100 samples at a time at 44100Hz, it will have collected the buffer at second 1.
 Since the timestamp of the buffer is 0 and the time of the clock is now \>= 1 second, the sink will drop this buffer because it is too late.
 Without any latency compensation in the sink, all buffers will